jovianarts/LVSolutionBuilder/README.md

 Invoking the packed tool from its LLB requires a command similar to the following:

 ```
-Path_to_repo> "C:\program files\national instruments\LabVIEW 2020\LabVIEW.exe" <path_to_llb_obj>\SolutionBuilder.llb\SolutionBuilder.vi -- -Path path_to_some_project\myProject.lvproj -Quiet -AddPackedLib path_to_some_ppl\TheFile.lvlibp::TheOriginalLib.lvlib
+Path_to_repo> "C:\program files\national instruments\LabVIEW 2020\LabVIEW.exe" <path_to_llb_obj>\SolutionBuilder.llb\SolutionBuilder.vi -- -Path path_to_some_project\myProject.lvproj -Quiet -AddPackedLib PATH=path_to_some_ppl\TheFile.lvlibp::NAME=TheOriginalLib.lvlib::TARGET=cRIO-9068
 ```

 The accepted command-line arguments are:

 - -Path: Path to the folder, project, or solution file.
+Refer to the Path token section for details.
-- -AddPackedLib: Path to a pre-built PPL (optional original source library name specified after "::").
-Can specify multiple parameter/path pairs in one command.
+- -AddPackedLib: Path to a pre-built PPL.
+Refer to the AddPackedLib token section for details.
 - -Quiet: Auto close once build as completed (should not be used with -Preview)
 - -Preview: Does not build but instead displays the list and build order of each build specification.
 Recommended for validation.